Upcoming Changes to Lists

 Will upcoming work address these issues, or should I be creating bug reports / flags about them?

-Posted by graysquirrel almost 2 years ago
+Posted by graysquirrel over 2 years ago

 Our plan is still to make these changes to checklists but we need to increase our engineering capacity first so these are delayed.
 Apologies for the expectations we set above